The pediatric clinic deals with children with special conditions.

 If you are travelling to an area that may not have access to healthcare you may be advised to carry a dose of AL after a review consultation with your doctor at the general outpatient clinic.

 The treatment for malaria applies even for children who are HIV positive

-In the case of treatment failure, your paediatrician should assess your child and advice on second line treatment.
+In the case of treatment failure, your pediatrician should assess your child and advice on second line treatment.

 What is complicated malaria?

-This is malaria characterised by fever plus one of the following:-
+This is malaria characterized by fever plus one of the following:-

 - Loss of consciousness

 - Inability to drink or take orally